lucaatorelli/CircularLoopstation/README.md

 ### The Circle

 ### Control box
 The control box is the component with which the user can control the loopstation and set recording parameters.
-It has two main configurations: a simpler one and an advanced one.
+It has two main configurations: a simpler one and an advanced (or complete) one.
 At the bottom of the control box appears warning messages and is visualized the metronome while recording.
 <p align="center"><img aling="center" src="images/Control box.png" /></p>